Henryvw/hvw_webhub/quotes_i_like.markdown

 Sonne kann nicht ohne Schein / Mensch kann nicht ohne Liebe sein	Johann Wolfgang von Goethe

-"Water is the softest thing, yet it can penetrate mountains and earth.
-This shows clearly the principle of softness overcoming hardness."
+"Water is the softest thing, yet it can penetrate mountains and earth."
 Lao-Tzu

 Even amidst fierce flames the golden lotus can be planted.
 Ted Hughes for Sylvia Plath's gravestone... also from Buddhist 16th century novel Journey To The West